itsergiu/Predict-S-P-500-correction-with-Shiller-PE-Ratio-and-Buffet-Indicator/README.md

-# Predict-S-P-500-correction-with-Shiller-PE-Ratio
-Predict S&amp;P 500 correction with Shiller PE Ratio
+# Predict S&P 500 correction with Shiller PE Ratio

 You can run notebook with binder: